chuv13/vinnymarquez/_posts/2020-04-12-teenage-op-z-perfect-for-song-writing.markdown

 "But you said perfect.." shut it, you little sh*t.
 When I say perfect, I meant for song writing.
 It does have shortcomings, but they don't hinder the tool from achieving the purpose.
 Here are some reasons that I can think of.

 ### Availability
-Un-available locally in the Philippines.
+Unavailable locally in the Philippines.
 As far as I know, there is no local distributor for Teenage Engineering.
 Please, somebody pick this up?
 With that in mind, this compounds with another problem...

 ### PRICE
 It's (a bit expensive) at around 599 USD.
 Add that to shipping & taxes.
 Ugh.
 Maybe, you can wait for Black Friday and get a discount if they offer any promos.